JoseVarelaP/PD-Stepping-Revision/Docs/README.md

 ## Background models
 This is still being decided about, as I have converted some models from Mirai to see how much it would affect perfomance in StepMania, and some of them do affect it a lot.
 Like seriously.
 So eventually, only a selected list of stages will be available.

+More information about some of the features are available on the wiki, which is regularly updated when new stuff is added.